 Heat to the rescue

-penetrant and let it soak in.
-Tap the end of the bolt a half dozen times with a hammer to help loosen the threads and allow the oil to penetrate.
+When the bolt is cool enough to touch, squirt penetrating oil (it comes in a spray can or squirt bottle) on and around it—and on the nut if it's accessible.
+Be careful, that stuff is flammable.
+Tap the end of the bolt a half-dozen times with a hammer to help loosen the threads and allow the oil to penetrate.
 Wait another minute or so for the oil to work, and then use your wrench.

 An adjustable wrench isn't the ideal tool for loosening stuck fasteners because it can round over the head, making matters worse.
 But if an adjustable wrench is your only option, here's your best shot at preserving the shoulders on the nut or bolt head: Slide on the wrench all the way, so there's full contact at the back of the jaws.
 Then tighten the wrench thumbscrew so there's no play at all in the jaws.
 Always turn the wrench handle toward the lower jaw, never away from it.